Industrial Revolution in the United States: Impact

-The Industrial Revolution altered the U.S. economy and set the stage for the United States to dominate technological change and growth in the Second Industrial Revolution and the Gilded Age.
-The Industrial Revolution also saw a decrease in labor shortages which had characterized the U.S. economy through its early years.
-This was partly due to a transportation revolution happening at the same time, low population density areas of the U.S. were better able to connect to the population centers through the Wilderness Road and the Erie Canal, with steamboats and later rail transport, leading to urbanization and an increased labor force available around larger cities, including Chicago, Philadelphia, and New York City, and labor force shortages elsewhere as workers fled to these highly populated cities.
-Also, quicker movement of resources and goods around the country drastically increased trade efficiency and output while allowing for an extensive transport base for the U.S. to grow during the Second Industrial Revolution.
+The Industrial Revolution altered the U.S. economy and set the stage for the U.S. to dominate technological change and growth in the Second Industrial Revolution and the Gilded Age.
+These changes brought about a decrease in labor shortages which had characterized the economy through its early years.
+Several factors contributed to this decrease, including a transportation revolution in which low population density areas were better able to connect to the population centers through the Wilderness Road and the Erie Canal.
+Steamboats and rail transport led to urbanization and an increased labor force available around larger cities, including Chicago, Philadelphia, and New York City.
+Quicker movement of resources and goods around the country drastically increased trade efficiency and output while allowing for an extensive transport base for the U.S. to grow.

-Techniques to make interchangeable parts were developed in the U.S., and allowed easy assembly and repair of firearms or other devices, minimizing the time and skill needed to repair or assemble devices.
+Techniques to make interchangeable parts allowed easy assembly and repair of firearms or other devices, minimizing the time and skill needed to repair or assemble devices.
 By the beginning of the Civil War, rifles with interchangeable parts had been developed, and after the war, more complex devices such as sewing machines and typewriters were made with interchangeable parts.
+Interchangeable parts made the development of the assembly line possible.
+In addition to making production faster, the assembly line eliminated the need for skilled craftsmen because each worker would only do one repetitive step instead of the entire process.

 In 1798, Eli Whitney obtained a government contract to manufacture 10,000 muskets in less than two years.

-By 1801, he had failed to produce a single musket and was called to Washington to justify his use of Treasury funds.
+By 1801, he had failed to produce a single musket and was called to Washington to justify his use of treasury funds.
 There, he created a demonstration for Congress in which he assembled muskets from parts chosen randomly from his supply.
-While this demonstration was later proved to be fake, it popularized the idea of interchangeable parts, and Eli Whitney continued using the concept to allow relatively unskilled laborers to produce and repair weapons quickly and at a low cost.
-Another important innovator is Thomas Blanchard, who in 1819 invented the Blanchard lathe, which could produce identical copies of wooden gun stocks.
+While this demonstration was later proved to be fake, it popularized the idea of interchangeable parts, and Whitney continued using the concept to allow relatively unskilled laborers to produce and repair weapons quickly and at a low cost.
+Another important innovator is Thomas Blanchard, who in 1819 invented the Blanchard lathe which could produce identical copies of wooden gun stocks.

-Interchangeable parts made the development of the assembly line possible.
-In addition to making production faster, the assembly line eliminated the need for skilled craftsmen because each worker would only do one repetitive step instead of the entire process.